 These oatmeal banana pancakes are easy to make, have no added sugar, and my kids eat them ALL every single time I make them.
 The little dark marks on the pancakes in the photo are chocolate chips (which DOES add some sugar).
 The chocolate chips are not at all required but very delicious – unless you are my eight-year-old who prefers chocolate chip free pancakes.
 The bananas (and especially chocolate chips, if you add them) make these sweet enough that my kids are happy to eat them for breakfast, dinner, or as an after school snack with no added toppings – pretty healthy!
 This is a great kid-friendly recipe that also provides opportunities for kids to practice fractions!

 This post includes an affiliate link to the electric griddle we use to make our pancakes.
-Purchasing any item through this link may earn us a small commission.
-Thank you for supporting this blog!
+This post may contain affiliate links which won’t change your price but will share some commission.

 Banana Oatmeal Pancake Recipe